commitdev/companion/README.md

 # Companion

 The manual to a successful software engineering career!
+The Companion is the collective open source knowledge base of expertise from everyone in the [Commit](https://commit.dev/) community.

 ![Banner](https://github.com/commitdev/companion/blob/master/companion.png)

-### What is the Companion?

-It is the collective open source knowledge base of expertise from everyone in the [Commit](https://commit.dev/) community.

 <!--[What do you want to see in our HOP blog articles?]() @anita we should discuss with @phong in the future-->
 <!--[What do you want to see in our FLOC blog articles?]() @anita we should discuss with @phong in the future-->